piratefsh/piratefsh.github.io/_posts/2017-12-21-compelling-works-of-art-i-discovered-in-2017.markdown

 layout: post
 ---

-Or more accurately titled, 'things that made me cry in 2017'.
+More accurately titled, 'Art That Made Me Cry in 2017'.

 ### Read